astrazeneca-cgr-publications/JARVIS/modules/CONTINUE.md

 - Check https://github.com/slundberg/shap for Feature Importance from CNNs.
 - Add a conservation score into Jarvis (when not trained based on gERP-labelling)
 - Compare AF of variants that are both in ClinVar and HGMD and of those that are only in HGMD.
-- Fix tidyverse installation: make_ggridges_plot.py uses gather() that requires this dependency - see if I can use some other function to discard this dependency
 - (Maybe) add n-repeated k-fold CV for Jarvis (and clinvar-variant classifier) - https://stats.stackexchange.com/questions/82546/how-many-times-should-we-repeat-a-k-fold-cv
 - Run grid-search for optimal nn (dnn / cnn) architecture selection -- need to create static splits of the batches for this task to be comparable.
 • Default  pos_neg_ratio = 1/1; Add this to config file as a parameter